topmonks/hlidac-shopu/README.md

 * Pulumi (for Infrastructure and backend development)
 * `jq` (for Extension distribution)

-We have install scripts for Debian and macOS.
-See `scripts` folder for install scripts for your system.
+We have installation scripts for Debian and macOS.
+See `scripts` folder for installation scripts for your system.

 On debian run `bash ./scripts/install-debian-tools.sh` - this will use apt-get to install `jq`.
 On macOS run `bash ./scripts/install-macos-tools.sh` - this will use homebrew to install `jq`, `nvm` and `pulumi`.